 Merlin nodded, recalling when he had absently dismissed that morning at the quarters on Argeia.

 “A certain breed of my people, we” he spoke a word in his native language, “who have black eyes, can… I don’t know how you feel about metaphysics or religion or mysticism, but we can feel the presence of life and, sometimes, how close someone’s come to death.
 We call it a lifeprint because no two are ever exactly alike.
 Basically Captain Natasha wants to know what I saw at the crew briefing today.”

-A question entered Merlin’s mind, but he didn’t voice it.
+A curiosity entered Merlin’s mind, but he didn’t voice it.
 Devon read his expression and replied, “Good idea; never ask a question you don’t want an answer to.”

-The Dennieran vessel Valiant rocked in space, having been the first ship to fire against the Kastan fighters.
+The Dennieran vessel Variant rocked in space, having been the first ship to fire against the Kastan fighters.
 Ribbons of flame rose from structural splits in the hull, spreading out like cracking glass as the ship protested and succumbed.
-The Valiant was doomed before her captain even got to the helm, but instead of buckling and falling to her death in the thick shielding of the Planetary Defense Grid, its explosion lit space with a force five times what a freighter of her class would merit.
-The entire cargo section blasted out in a shower of multicolored light as the combined-effects-munitions stored there ignited in a chain reaction.
-Two Kastani fighters were slashed with shrapnel from the explosion, and the nearest Alliance vessels were physically displaced by the shock wave.
+The Variant was doomed before her captain even got to the helm, but instead of buckling and falling to her death in the thick shielding of the Planetary Defense Grid, its explosion lit space with a force five times what a freighter of her class would merit.
+The entire cargo section blasted out in a shower of multicolored light as the combined-effects-munitions stored on the Q-ship ignited in a chain reaction.
+Two Kastani fighters were slashed with shrapnel from the explosion, and the nearest Alliance vessels were physically displaced by the spatial shock wave.